 The MS in IT Management is designed for working professionals in information technology (IT) who are looking to accelerate their careers.
 We created this new online degree program to meet the growing demand for IT leaders, developing a curriculum that will prepare students from both business and IT backgrounds to meet current market needs for CIOs and other tech visionaries.

-Complete this 30 credit hour degree in 21 months to three years, and graduate prepared to:
+Complete this 30 credit hour degree and graduate prepared to:

 If you have an undergraduate degree in business, computer science, informatics, information technology, or engineering, an MS in Information Technology Management can refine your focus as a specialist.
 If you have an MBA, this degree will help you develop more in-depth analytical expertise.